rsmartin/NiceAuth/README.md

 Console/cake nice_auth.nice_auth update
 ```

---- All of the above steps must be completed before you can access your site ---
+*All of the above steps must be completed before you can access your site*

 For help with other tasks, go to /dashboard and click the help tab